Noro-02/Zardan-Gems/README.md

 ## Demo Details

-This repository includes PDF screenshots of the website design for reference only, as the project is hosted privately and is not accessible online.
+This repository includes screenshots of the website design for reference only, as the project is hosted privately and is not accessible online.

 ## Note